cjpatton/store/README.md

 Next, the core data structures are implemented in C. (Navigate to `go/src/github.com/cjpatton/store/c/`.)
 The `Makefile` compiles a shared object for which the Go code has bindings.
-They depend on OpenSSL, so you'll need to install this library in advance.
+They depend on OpenSSL (SHA512 and HMAC-SHA512), so you'll need to install this library in advance.
 On Ubuntu:
 ```
 $ sudo apt-get install libssl-dev
 ```